Subject and Object: Beginner’s Guide with Examples

 – Indirect object

-For example: The dog is sitting on the table.
+For example, The dog is sitting on the table.

-For example: The cat ate the food.
+For example, The cat ate the food.

 Q. What is the difference between subject and object in a sentence?

-For example: Harry enjoyed dancing last night.
+For example, Harry enjoyed dancing last night.

-Explanation: dancing is the object and harry is the subject.
+Explanation: dancing is the object, and Harry is the subject.

-Q. Can you give examples of 10 sentences with subject verb and object?
+Q. Can you give examples of 10 sentences with subject, verb, and object?

-A. The examples of 10 sentences with subject verb and object are-
+A. The examples of 10 sentences with subject-verb and object are-

 1. I love playing with dolls.

-2. Rahul eats almond daily.
+2. Rahul eats almonds daily.

 3. He is sleeping on the bed.